 Filter Type

-The best types of filters your ash vacuum can have is either an ULPA filter or a HEPA filter.
-Both types of filters are efficient at removing very tiny particles, down to 0.3 microns and smaller.
+The best type of filter your ash vacuum can have is a ULPA filter or a HEPA filter.
+Both filters are efficient at removing tiny particles, down to 0.3 microns and smaller.
 So, with them, there’s a very low chance of clogs.
 At the same time, there’s almost no chance of ash particles escaping from the vacuum.

 When you cannot find vacuum cleaners with HEPA or ULPA filters, you may try out those with multi-filtration systems.
 Still, prioritize HEPA and ULPA filters.